kaushiksk/kaushiksk.github.io/_posts/2018-02-12-automating-terminal-tasks-from-python.md

 I used the `os` and `subprocess` modules in Python2 which are available by default.
 So what we need to do is simple.
 Enter every plugin directory, grab the remote url by running `git remote -v`, navigate back to the `/.vim` directory and add that repo as a submodule.

-We'll use the following three functions :
+We'll use the following four functions :
  - **os.chdir(path)**                     : This is equivalent to `cd path`.
  - **os.listdir(path)**                   : returns a list of directory in `path`
  - **subprocess.call(command)**           : runs `command` as a subprocess